wwchan29/20CS047/README.md

 ## Issues regarding the usage and possible solutions:

 1.If payment authentication keeps loading and does not stop, this could be caused by improper sign out of the account, forced closing and re-opening of application, switch account without signing out the original account or past Wifi-direct connections not clear or disconnect properly.
-This will lead to an invalid login status on Firebase Authentication and the system could not identify the current user involved in the payment
+This will lead to an invalid login status on Firebase Authentication and the system could not identify the current user involved in the payment.

 Solution: Sign out all the users involved in the payment, close and Restart the application, login and conduct the payment once again, the payment authentication loading issue should be solved.